Laurie Throness

 Throness was previously the party's candidate in the electoral district of Chilliwack-Hope in a by-election in 2012, following the resignation of Barry Penner, but was defeated by Gwen O'Mahony of the New Democrats.
 He defeated O'Mahony in the 2013 general election, capturing 49.15% of votes cast compared to her 36.01% share of the vote.
 The BC Conservative candidate received 10.77% of the votes, and the Green Party candidate received 4.07%.

+In government, he served as the Parliamentary Secretary for Corrections and in Opposition he served as the Official Opposition Critic for Children and Family Development.

+He was elected to the Chilliwack School Board in 2025 via a by-election.

 Political views and controversy

 Throness has leaned towards conservative political and social views, and has made anti-LGBTQ comments.
-In July 2020 he defended advertising in the socially conservative Christian lifestyle magazine, The Light Magazine.
+In July 2020, he defended advertising in the socially conservative Christian lifestyle magazine, The Light Magazine.
 The magazine routinely hosts articles supporting conversion therapy, which attempts to "convert" individuals to a heterosexual orientation and treats same sex attraction as a mental illness.
 Throness was defiant, stating "he would advertise in the magazine again because it aligns with his values as a “Biblical Christian” and it’s an important way to reach his constituents."

 In an online all-candidates meeting on October 14, 2020, prior to the 2020 British Columbia general election, Throness compared the NDP's plan for free birth control to eugenics, the discredited theory of selective mating for "desirable" traits.
 Throness was quoted as saying "And maybe they’ll have fewer babies so there will be fewer poor people in the future.
 And to me, that contains an odour that I don’t like and so I don’t really support what the NDP is doing there and that’s my answer.”
 Following his comments he was removed from the BC Liberal Party's candidate slate, but continued to campaign for reelection as an independent before being defeated by NDP candidate Kelli Paddon.